-The following studies on Royal Jelly demonstrate the fertility boosting effects of Royal Jelly:
+The following animal study on Royal Jelly suggests the fertility boosting effects of Royal Jelly:

-• It is said that fatty acids found in the royal jelly are effective towards autonomic imbalance, peri-menopausal symptoms, osteoporosis, and other conditions.
+It is also said that the fatty acids found in royal jelly are effective towards autonomic imbalance, peri-menopausal symptoms, osteoporosis, and other conditions.
 These effects may be due to the interaction of the fatty acids of royal jelly with an estrogen receptor inside the human body.

-Reportedly royal jelly has favorable effects on the hypothalamic-pituitary axis which generally declines with aging.
+Royal jelly has favorable effects on the hypothalamic-pituitary axis which generally declines with aging.
 The HPA axis is a major part of the neuro-endocrine system that controls reactions to stress and regulates many body processes, including digestion, the immune system, mood and emotions, sexuality and energy storage and expenditure.
-Too much stress turns this function off and stress can come from many forms.
+Too much stress turns this function off and stress can come in many forms.
 Royal Jelly may help this axis to work better therefore regulating the functions and associated hormones.

-• RJ can compensate for age-associated decline in pituitary functions (study in rats).
+According to another animal study, Royal jelly can compensate for age-associated decline in pituitary functions.
 The pituitary gland is part of the endocrine system and produces hormones which control other glands as well as various bodily functions.

-For those who are asking about Royal Jelly having an estrogenic action, there is not much research on this, however we do know that royal jelly will lock itself onto the 17-beta Estradiol receptor in vitro.
-This could indicate that it may act as a phytoestrogen.
+A very common question I receive is whether Royal Jelly has estrogenic action.
+There is not a clear answer to this but we do know that royal jelly will lock itself onto the 17-beta Estradiol receptor in vitro.
+This suggests that it may act as a phytoestrogen.
 If this is the case, we do not recommend Royal Jelly if you have had estrogen receptor positive breast cancer.
-More research is needed in this area.
+More research is definitely needed in this area.

 Those who are estrogen deficient may benefit from this.
-Again, we would caution those who have had estrogen receptor positive breast cancer because we still are not sure the mechanism of action of royal jelly having estrogen effect.
+Again, I would caution those who have had estrogen receptor positive breast cancer because we still are not sure the mechanism of action of royal jelly having an estrogenic effect.

-Once you become pregnant you would stop taking both royal jelly and EstroSmart Plus and switch to Estrosmart (the non-Plus version).
+Once you become pregnant you should stop taking both royal jelly and EstroSmart Plus and switch to Estrosmart (the non-Plus version).

-Do not use more than 5000 mg / day because you can cause hormonal disorder.
+Note: Do not use more than 5000 mg / day of royal jelly.

 A Theoretical Insight into the Interaction of Fatty Acids Involved in Royal Jelly with the Human Estrogen Receptor: Toshiaki Matsubara1), Hiroyuki Sugimoto2) and Misako Aida1, 1) Center for Quantum Life Sciences and Graduate School of Science, Hiroshima University 2) Yamada Apiculture Center, Inc.